-Business Laws: Introduction - Nature of Business Law - Meaning and definition -Indian Contract Act, 1872: Contract - Definition - Essentials of valid contracts - Classification of contracts - Offer and acceptance - Consideration - Capacity to contract - Free consent - Coercion - Undue influence - Misrepresentation - Fraud - Mistake - Void agreements Discharge of contract - Breach of contract and remedies - Contingent contracts -Quasi contracts.
+Business Laws: Introduction - Nature of Business Law - Meaning and definition -Indian Contract Act, 1872: Contract - Definition - Essentials of valid contracts - Classification of contracts - Offer and acceptance - Consideration - Capacity to contract - Free consent -Coercion - Undue

-Special Contracts: Contract of Indemnity: Meaning - Nature - Right of indemnity holder and indemnifier - Contract of Guarantee: Meaning - Nature - Rights and liabilities of surety - Discharge of surety from liability - Contract of Bailment and Pledge: Rights and duties of bailer and bailee, pledger and pledgee - Contract of Agency - Creation of agency - Delegation of authority - Duties and liabilities of principal and agent - Termination of agency.
+Special Contracts: Contract of Indemnity: Meaning - Nature - Right of indemnity holder and indemnifier - Contract of Guarantee: Meaning - Nature - Rights and liabilities of surety - Discharge of surety from liability - Contract of Bailment and Pledge: Rights and duties of bailer and bailee, pledger and pledgee - Contract of Agency - Creation of agency - Delegationofauthority - Duties and liabilities of principal and agent - Termination of agency.

-Sale of Goods Act 1930: Contract for sale of goods - Essentials of a contract of sale - Conditions and Warranties - Caveat emptor - Sale by non-owners - Rules as to delivery Of goods - Un- paid seller and his rights.
+Sale of Goods Act 1930 : Contract for sale of goods - Essentials of a contract of sale - Conditions and Warranties - Caveat emptor - Sale by non owners - Rules as to delivery Of goods - Un- paid seller and his rights.